-Duke Anesthesiology is comprised of 11 clinical divisions and nine centers and programs.
+Duke Anesthesiology is comprised of 11 clinical divisions and 12 centers and programs.
 The department’s mission is to provide extraordinary care through a unique culture of innovation, education, research, and professional growth.
 The department is fueled by the unfettered ambition of faculty, trainees and staff at Duke University Hospital/Duke Children’s, Duke Raleigh Hospital, Duke Regional Hospital, Davis Ambulatory Surgical Center, Duke Ambulatory Surgery Center Arringdon, and clinics located in Durham, Mebane and Raleigh.

 Chair: Suephy C. Chen, MD, MS